← All postsMarkets

 The $100T API opportunity

-The numbers.
 Global equities trade roughly $115T notional per year.
 Fixed income, another $25T.
 FX, $7.5T daily.
 Commodities, derivatives, repo, securities lending.
 Together, the global capital stack clears a multiple of that.

-What's still on PDFs:
+What's still on PDFs

 • Onboarding to a prime broker.
 90 to 180 days.